ankraft/ACME-oneM2M-CSE/docs/Installation.md

 Please also consult the *openssl* manual for further instructions.

-After you generated these files you can move them to a separate directory (for example you may create a new directory named *cert* in ACME's installation directory) and set the *caCertificateFile* and *caPrivateKeyFile* configuration parameters accordingly.
+After you generated these files you can move them to a separate directory (for example you may create a new directory named *cert* in ACME's installation directory) and set the *caCertificateFile* and *caPrivateKeyFile* configuration parameters in the *acme.ini* configuration file under the *\[server.http.security\]* section accordingly.

 ---